 International Operations - Risk 1

-Our business is primarily focused on certain targeted geographic regions making us vulnerable to risks associated with having geographically concentrated operations.
+Our business is primarily focused on certain targeted geographic regions, which makes us vulnerable to risks associated with having geographically concentrated operations.

-Our customer base is concentrated in North America, including the northeast, southeast, southwestern and western regions of the U.S. As a result, our business, financial condition and results of operations are susceptible to regional economic downturns and other regional factors, including state regulations and budget constraints and severe weather conditions, catastrophic events or other disruptions.
+Our member base is concentrated in North America, including the northeast, southeast, southwestern and western regions of the U.S. Our charter customer base is more geographically diverse, but with higher levels of density in larger metropolitan areas in the U.S., U.K. and Europe.
+As a result, our business, results of operations and financial condition are susceptible to regional economic downturns and other regional factors, including regulations and budget constraints, relations among different territories and severe weather conditions, catastrophic events or other disruptions.
 Likewise, our international operations and customers may be adversely affected by events outside of our control that impact their respective locales.
 As we seek to expand in our existing markets, opportunities for growth within these regions will become more limited and the geographic concentration of our business may increase.

 Natural and Human Disruptions - Risk 1